Beau Fermor: 2023

 On 1 March it was announced that Fermor would miss the entire 2023 NRL season after rupturing his ACL at training.

 2024

 Fermor made 22 appearances for the Gold Coast throughout the 2024 NRL season as the club finished 14th on the table.

 2025

 In round 9 of the 2025 NRL season, Fermor scored two tries for the Gold Coast in their 38-18 loss against Canterbury.
 In May, Fermor was selected to represent Queensland in the 2025 State of Origin series, starting from the bench and made his début in Game 1 on 28 May, coming on in the 2nd half.
 He was subsequently dropped for Game 2.
 Fermor played 24 games for the Gold Coast in the 2025 NRL season as the club narrowly avoided the wooden spoon finishing 16th on the table.
-On 20 November, the Titans announced that Fermor had re-signed with the club until the end of 2029.
+On 20 November, the Gold Coast Titans announced that Fermor had re-signed with the club until the end of 2029.

+2026

+Fermor playd almost every match for the Gold Coast in the 2026 NRL season as the club finished 16th on the table.